afiore/extraloop/README.md

 #### Extracting from JSON Documents

 While processing each HTTP response, ExtraLoop tries to automatically detect the scraped document format by looking at the `ContentType` header sent by the server (this value may be overriden by providing a `:format` key in the scraper's initialization options).
 When the format is JSON, the document is parsed using the `yajl` parser and converted into a hash.
-In this case, both the `loop_on` and the `extract` methods still behave as documented above, with the sole exception of the CSS3/XPath selector string, which is specific of DOM documents.
+In this case, both the `loop_on` and the `extract` methods still behave as illustrated above, with the sole exception of the CSS3/XPath selector string, which is specific of DOM documents.

 When working with JSON data, you can just use a proc and return the document elements you want to loop on.

     # Fetch a portion of a document using a proc
     loop_on(proc { |data| data['query']['categorymembers'] })

-Alternatively, the same loop can be defined by passing an array of keys pointing at an object located at several levels of depth into the parsed document hash.
+Alternatively, the same loop can be defined by passing an array of keys pointing at a value located at several levels of depth down into the parsed document hash.

     # Fetch the same document portion above using a hash path
     loop_on(['query', 'categorymembers'])